bankarohit/websocket-listener/README.md

 ## Kubernetes

 A sample deployment is provided in `k8s/deployment.yaml`.
-It expects secrets `fyers-secret` containing `app_id` and `access_token` keys.
+It expects a secret named `fyers-secret` containing at least `app_id` and `auth_code` keys (add `refresh_token` if you use token refresh).
 Update the image field with your built image and apply the manifest:

 ```bash
 kubectl apply -f k8s/deployment.yaml